sumn2u/deep-waste-app/paper/paper.md

 ![Test results of sample images\label{fig:test_results}](test_results.png)

-The classification model is then converted into a lite format, such as [TFLite](https://www.tensorflow.org/lite/guide), which enables it to be used on mobile devices with limited resources.
-This format allows for fast loading times, smaller size, and compatibility with various programming languages and platforms. \autoref{fig:deep_waste_app_workflow} describes the overall workflow of the app.
+The classification model is converted into a lite format using [TFLite](https://www.tensorflow.org/lite/guide) to enable its usage on mobile devices with limited resources.
+This format ensures faster loading times, smaller size, and compatibility with various programming languages and platforms.
+It is then packed with the Deep Waste app and released for public usage.

+# App Workflow
+\autoref{fig:deep_waste_app_workflow} describes the overall workflow of the app.
+Users can upload an image from either their camera or gallery.
+The image is then analyzed by the embeded classification model.
+Additionally, the amount of carbon emissions resulting from the predicted output is calculated, and a reward is given to the user for effectively managing waste.
+In the event of an incorrect prediction, users can submit the image to be used for training the model on an annual basis.
+A leaderboard is generated based on the number of points earned.

 ![App Workflow [@kunwar_suman_2023]\label{fig:deep_waste_app_workflow}](app-workflow.png){width="100%"}

 The app also provides information on how to dispose of the waste and what recycling options are available.
 This approach can be customized to meet the user's specific needs, including local waste management regulations and individual household waste disposal habits and preferences.
 The home screen of the app is show in \autoref{fig:deep_waste_app}

 ![Deep Waste App Home Screen\label{fig:deep_waste_app}](deep-waste-app.png){width="100%"}